-The Marijuana Series
+The Marijuana Series Cannabis and the Law

-9/17/2021 and 11/19/2021
+08/17/2022 and 08/16/2023

-The first part was entitled Marijuana I: The Law.
+We presented a series on Marijuana titled Cannabis and The Law.
 Amanda Connor, a cannabis law attorney, spoke to our community about some of the concerns associated with marijuana in the area of legal and clinical issues.
 The laws around marijuana recently changed in Nevada, and Ms. Connor spoke about both state and federal laws.
-Over 68 students, staff, and faculty attended this event.
+Over 90 students, staff, and faculty attended these events.